Home Compare JMT.LS vs RBREW.CO

 Jerónimo Martins, SGPS vs Royal Unibrew A/S: Which Stock Looks Stronger in 2026?

-Royal Unibrew A/S holds the cleaner structural position, with the lead spread across valuation and stability.
+Royal Unibrew A/S holds the cleaner structural position, with the lead spread across stability and growth.
 Jerónimo Martins, SGPS, still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.